scholy/iot-chaos-gorilla/README.md

 ********* USE AT YOUR OWN RISK AND WITH EXTREME CAUTION *********

-This is an intentionally destructive , all care not responsability taken.
+This is intentionally destructive, all care and no responsability taken.

 ## Description: